argethlam/test_vim/README.md

 I have nothing smart to tell you right now except
 "DO NOT USE `rm -rf *` COMMAND" it will bring to you pain like you never felt before!
-It even worst then kick in the balls, believe me :)!
+It's even worst then kick in the balls, believe me :)!